kalrish/guardcheader/README.md

  3. Fulfill the config items supported or required by the chosen toolchain (e.g. `CONFIG_CFLAGS` for the GNU toolchain when building the C version).
  4. Choose appropriate values for toolchain-independent variables (like `CONFIG_BUFFER_SIZE`).

-Example configurations which may or may not be suitable for your build environment are provided in the `configs.tup` directory.
+Example configurations which may or may not be suitable for your build environment are provided in [configs.tup](configs.tup).
 You could try to proceed to the build step by just copying any of them to the root as `tup.config`.

 ###  Build
 The build step follows the standard procedure: